 The shopping centre changed owners three times during its many years of existence and has now found a steady course with current owner, Keith.
 The Bagdad Shopping Centre as it is today, still honours the original idea of the Kingdoms of Africa but now includes also the passion of Mexico, the tradition of the Lowveld and the individual flair of its proud and 'world travelled' chefs.
 The shopping centre has a warm, welcoming vibe to it and appeals to locals as well as tourists.

-The centre also boasts its very own airstrip, born from the old road linking White River to Hazyview.
+The centre also boasts proximity to a nearby airstrip, born from the old road linking White River to Hazyview.
 The old tar road now serves aircraft instead of cars and many customers simply fly in by light aircraft or helicopter for a bite to eat and a bit of business.